Integrated-AI-Platform/Business_Plan_3.0/README.md

 > How It Works

 - Employees of an enterprise can prompt the LLM with relevant data to automate some work.
-- The LLM will utilize a collection of open-source AI models to task dependencies and select relevant AI models, APIs, and code interpreter to complete the work.
+- The LLM will utilize a collection of open-source AI models to task dependencies and select relevant AI models, APIs, web search, and code interpreter to complete the work.
 - The work automation can be saved for repeated usage in the future.

 > Where can it be used in?